COGS18/COGS18.github.io/_build/html/_sources/assets/intro/projects/overview.md

 ### Submitting Your Project

+#### Option 1: Complete and submit on datahub

+This will be the same process as used throughout the quarter.
+Fetch, complete, and submit on datahub.
+Note that any files in the final project folder will be viewable by us.

+#### Option 2: Submit on Canvas

-You will be submitting a zip file containing your project to Canvas.
+Some things (i.e. tkinter or other GUI interfaces) don't work on datahub.
+Other times, you just want to work on your computer.
+In this case, you can submit a zip file containing your project to Canvas.
 This zip file must be structured in some organized manner.
 We provide the following as a suggestion, but you can use a different file structure if necessary:

 MyProjectFolder/